lorenzo-vecchio/ITSAR-project-work-API/README.md

 ## Base URL

-The base URL for accessing the API endpoints is: `https://itsar-project-work-api.vercel.app/`
+The base URL for accessing the API endpoints is: `http://localhost:5000/`

 ## Endpoints

+The following endpoints are available in the API:

+- `/register` - Register a new user account
+- `/login` - Log in to a user account
+- `/logout` - Log out of the current user account
+- `/animals` - Manage animals associated with the user account
+- `/servizi` - Retrieve services

-### Register
+## Register

 **URL**: `/register`